TREATING FREQUENT HEARTBURN

 SAFETY & TOLERABILITY

-The safety and tolerability of Nexium 24HR are well established, and most adverse effects are mild and transient in nature.8
+The safety and tolerability of Nexium 24HR is well established, and most adverse effects are mild and transient in nature.

-Patients should be counselled to take 1 capsule with a glass of water before eating in the morning, every day for 14 days.9 Capsules should not be chewed or crushed.9 If necessary, treatment may be repeated in 4 months.9
+Patients should be counselled to take 1 capsule with a glass of water before eating in the morning, every day for 14 days.
+Capsules should not be chewed or crushed.
+If necessary, treatment may be repeated in 4 months.

 WARNING SIGNS TO WATCH FOR